Caitlin-cooling/to-do-list/README.md

 # To Do List App

 This is a basic to do list app built using react.
-A user can currently create a to do and a confirmation message is rendered when they do so.
+A user can currently create a to do and it is then rendered on the page with all of the others that have been created.

 Please note that this is spiked as it is a learning exercise in React.
 I plan to complete this again fully test driven.